Dance With Us

 No previous dance experience is needed to join Strictly Starters.
 We offer four overlapping levels of class and it is up to each couple to decide which class is the best to join for themselves, based on their abilities and confidence levels.
 Our classes are:

-- Feeder Class – this is for absolute beginners.
-If you feel you have two left feet then this is the class for you, (right feet are provided)!
+– this is for absolute beginners.
+If you feel you have two left feet then this is the class for you, (right feet are provided)! - Class #1 ‘Level 1 Dancers’ class – for couples who have

-- Class #1 – for couples who have ‘graduated’ from the Feeder Class, or who have danced a little bit before and are reasonably confident on the dance floor.
-This class works on basic sequences across the Ballroom, Latin American and Sequences dances and introduces the basics of deportment, timing, footwork and floor-craft.
+graduated from the ‘New to Dancing’ Starter Class, or who have danced a little bit before and are reasonably confident on the dance floor.
+This class works on basic sequences across the Ballroom, Latin American and Sequences dances and introduces the basics of deportment, timing, footwork and floor-craft. - Class #2 – for couples who have danced for a while and who want to improve their style and technique and face the challenge of slightly longer sequences with more challenging steps.

 - Class #3 – for experienced couples who want to polish their dance style and abilities and want to tackle advanced dance moves across all of the Ballroom, Latin American and Sequence dance.